metauni/metauni.github.io/index.md

 - [Iteration of Concept](https://www.roblox.com/games/8278496526/Iteration-of-Concept) with metaboard, Admin Commands, and Coin Run challenge in an environment built from a snapshot of Songspire ([making of](https://youtu.be/l_Fl6tKZvQQ)).
 - [Random Concept](https://www.roblox.com/games/8343896302/Random-Concept) with persistent whiteboards, Admin Commands, 8-fold board, Weiqi board. `Free`.

 Setup is easy: click on the `Servers` tab and `Create Private Server`.
 For more see the [private servers](http://metauni.org/posts/private/private) page.

-If you feel comfortable with Roblox Studio, you can find our tools [here](https://metauni.org/posts/make-your-own/tools) and instructions for setting up the Discord bot [here](https://metauni.org/posts/make-your-own/make-your-own).
+If you feel comfortable with Roblox Studio, you can find our tools [here](https://metauni.org/posts/make-your-own/tools).

 ## Why?